byu-cpe/Maeser/sphinx-docs/development/development_setup.md

 Python comes with a module named **venv** that provides support for creating and activating virtual environments. **Maeser's top-level Makefile will create a new virtual environment if one does not exist, so this step can be skipped;** however, some basic information about virtual environments is provided if you choose to create one manually or are unfamiliar with venv.

+> **Note:** `make setup` creates the virtual environment but does not activate it.
+You will still need to activate and deactivate the virtual environment manually within the project.

 ### Creating the Virtual Environment

 To create the virtual environment, execute this command (at the root directory of your project):